How to Manage and Keep Freelance Clients

 Wrapping it up

 The key to running an effective freelancer business is to communicate often and clearly.
 This will save you a lot of pain in the long run.
-And when everything else fails, don’t be afraid to walk away from clients who are a drain on you time and resources.
+And when everything else fails, don’t be afraid to walk away from clients who are a drain on your time and resources.

 Before you do that though, give it your all.
 If there’s one thing that I’m absolutely certain about, it’s that no one goes back to the slackers.
-It’s the freelancers who’ve put in extra effort that are truly memorable and a pleasure to work with.
+It’s the freelancers who’ve put in the extra effort that are truly memorable and a pleasure to work with.